-Water sampling conducted by Richwood Water Department did not indicate any substantial water quality issues.
-No chemical constituents of concern were identified via water quality testing during the past five years at the intake treatment plant (No data was available within the past five years).
+Water sampling conducted by Cowen PSD did not indicate any substantial water quality issues.
+Chemical constituents of concern identified via water quality testing during the past five years at the intake treatment plant include trace amounts of fluoride, sodium, and Total Coliforms with pH, turbidity, and iron above the MCL.
 For additional information on the finished water quality, please review the consumer confidence report for a yearly summary of the water quality.